 Most women with preeclampsia and all of those with eclampsia are hospitalized.
 Women with severe preeclampsia or eclampsia are often admitted to special care unit or an intensive care unit (ICU).

-Delivery is the best treatment for preeclampsia, but doctors must weigh the risk of an early delivery against the severity of preeclampsia.
+Delivery is the best treatment for preeclampsia, but doctors must weigh the risk of an early delivery against the severity of preeclampsia and the well-being of the fetus (for example, whether the fetus is growing normally or is in distress).